A bound of the number of weighted blow-ups to compute the minimal log discrepancy for smooth 3-folds: Introduction

 The minimal log discrepancy (``mld" for short) $\mld(0; A,\a)$ is an important invariant to measure the singularity of the pair $(A,\a)$ at 0 and plays important roles in birational geometry.
 We consider every prime divisor over $A$ with the center at 0 and construct a ``good model" of the divisor to approximate the mld.
 The prototype is as follows:

 \begin{thm}[\cite{kawk1},\cite{ip}] Assume $N=2$.
-For every prime divisor $E$ over $A$ with the center at $0$, there exists a prime divisor $F$ obtained by one weighted blow-up satisfying
+For every prime divisor $E$ over $A$ with the center at $0$, there exists a prime divisor $F$ obtained by one weighted blow-up with the center at $0$ satisfying

-for every real ideal $\a$ such that $a(E; A,\a)\geq0$. \end{thm} The inequality in the theorem implies that $F$ is a better divisor to approximate the $\mld$.
+for every $\bR$-ideal $\a$ such that $a(E; A,\a)\geq0$. \end{thm} The inequality in the theorem implies that $F$ is a better divisor to approximate the $\mld$.
 Therefore the theorem states that every prime divisor over $A$ with the center at 0 has a better divisor which is obtained in a simple procedure.
-Here, we note that $F$ is constructed from $E$ and does not depend on the choice of a real ideal $\a$.
+Here, we note that $F$ is constructed from $E$ and does not depend on the choice of an $\bR$-ideal $\a$.

 Actually, in the paper \cite{kawk1}and \cite{ip}, the main theorem is not stated in this form, but its proof shows Theorem \ref{prototype}.
-The paper \cite{kawk1} is for $\char k=0$, and the paper \cite{ip} is for $\char k=p>0$ and the main statements of the both papers are in the following form:
+The paper \cite{kawk1} is for $\char k=0$, and the paper \cite{ip} is for $\char k=p>0$ and the main statements of both papers are in the following form:

 \begin{cor}[\cite{kawk1},\cite{ip}] Assume $N=2$.
 Then, for every pair $(A,\a)$, the minimal log discrepancy $\mld(0;A,\a)$ is computed by a prime divisor obtained by one weighted blow-up.

 \end{cor}